Liberty Hill Intermediate

 2. Creating systems of intervention to provide students with additional time and support for learning.

 We have two ways that we focus on intervention for all of our students.
 The first way that we utilize is what we call advisory period to start the day.
 This period allows for students to go to any teacher that they want to receive help on any school work that they have.
 This could be for questions or for finishing work from the previous day.
 The students that do not need additional assistance during this time read a book or work collaboratively with other students on assignments in their first period teacher’s class.
 This has helped with student learning by having the teachers available before the school day starts.
 The second piece to our intervention process involves our power reading and power math classes.
 These classes are embedded into the student’s schedules and act as an everyday extra fifty minute class focused on student learning and growth.
 Every math and ELA teacher on campus has a power class, along with our 6th grade science teachers having a power math class.
 The students at the top end of the tier system stay with their math or reading teacher and the classes consist of no more than twelve students per class.
 The Intervention specialist also have power classes they teach.
 These are the students that need extra help from a specialist, which is why they go to the intervention teachers.
 The data used to determine if a student needs this class includes assessments, AimsWeb, and teacher input.
 At our campus we do not push that every student will pass a state assessment, but we do push that 100% of students will learn and grow and receive a two on their progress monitor, which means they are exceeding recommended learning.
 These power classes focus on closing gaps and student growth.
 The students are grouped based off their levels so that the teachers can adapt their lessons to meet the student’s needs.
+The RTI and Content teachers now have time built into their day to meet and discuss learning and content for all students.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.